 POWERFUL TASK MANAGEMENT

+Winner of 2015 Gold eLiterature Award for the category of Education/Academic/Teaching.
 Creating Flow with OmniFocus helps you to easily guide your work, play, and productivity throughout the days, weeks, and years using the strength of the task and project manager, OmniFocus.
 Creating Flow with OmniFocus guides you from the basics to the most advanced uses one step at a time.
+Find out what’s new in the Second Edition.

 - Learn from the most basic to the most advanced concepts.